 - How long would it take to get to the hospital in an emergency, including time to arrange child care and transportation?

-- Do you have friends or family nearby who could care for you if you need bed rest?
+- Do you have someone nearby who could care for you if you need bed rest?